Working Groups: Where Members Shape the Future of Nuclear Energy

 The next Working Group meetings will take place on 13 - 14 April and 7 - 9 September in London, ahead of the World Nuclear Symposium.
 To find out how to get involved, please contact members@world-nuclear.org

-For organisations looking to become more engaged in the global nuclear community, Working Groups offer a clear and practical way to participate, contribute and help shape the future direction of the industry.
+For organisations looking to become more engaged as part of the global nuclear community, Working Groups offer a clear and practical way to enhance members business opportunities and help shape the future direction of the industry.

 World Nuclear News